dimitryzub/serpapi-blog-posts-archive/Google/google_images/google_images.md

 pip install requests bs4 google-search-results
 ```

-`google-search-results` is a SerpApi API package.
+`google-search-results` is a SerpApi API package that will be shown at the end as an alternative solution.

 **Basic knowledge scraping with CSS selectors**